Identify Society Homeless 366 10/1/23 Day 1, Sunday, Boston, Coroners Report

 3:30 p.m.
 I head over to L Street bath house to find it’s closed.
 It closes at 3pm Sunday 8pm every other day.
 I end up hanging out out front and changing my phones Using the solar battery and an electric charger I was lucky enough to find a plug.

 5:00 p.m.
-I leave L Street Bathhouse for Planet fitness on Winter st, and then to go sleep at the place frank told me about.
+I leave L Street Bathhouse for Planet fitness on Winter st, and then next to go sleep at the place frank told me about.

-6 thoughts on “10/1/23 Day 1, Sunday, Boston”
+6 thoughts on “10/1/23 Day 1, Sunday, Boston, Coroners Report”

 1. I am so thankful that you are doing this and maybe it will make people open their eyes to the epidemic and the amount of homeless people in this state alone.
 As we know not all homeless are addicted, some just fall on hard times.
 Thank you again and be safe out there.
 God Bless